nufke/loxberrypwa/docs/JSON-data-model.md

   room: string,                       // uuid of room (hwid of room should match hwid of control)
-  category: string,                   // uuid of category (hwid of category should match hwid of control) is_favorite?: Boolean,              // elevate to favorite item (optional)
-  is_visible: Boolean,                // make control invisible
-  is_protected?: Boolean,             // passwd/PIN protected control (optional)
-  order?: Number,                     // defines order in list box (optional)
+  category: string,                   // uuid of category (hwid of category should match hwid of control) is_favorite?: Boolean,              // elevate to favorite item (optional) is_visible?: Boolean,               // make control invisible is_protected?: Boolean,             // passwd/PIN protected control (optional) order?: Number,                     // defines order in list box (optional)
   state: {
            value: string,             // e.g. "1", "0", "22.1", "on", "off", ...
-           format: string,            // message format in sprintf notation, can include pre- and post-text, such as units list_names?: string[],     // list names for radio buttons (optional) default_color?: string,    // default color in RGB hex notation, e.g. #FFFFFF (optional) active_color?: string      // color of text/value when active in RGB hex notation, e.g. #FFFFFF (optional)
+           format?: string,           // message format in sprintf notation, can include pre- and post-text, such as units (optional) list_names?: string[],     // list names for radio buttons (optional) default_color?: string,    // default color in RGB hex notation, e.g. #FFFFFF (optional) active_color?: string      // color of text/value when active in RGB hex notation, e.g. #FFFFFF (optional)